TDG-Platform/docs/ENVI_ImageBandDifference.md

 Processing of the images before running the task ENVI_ImageBandDifference may be required.
 Examples of image processing steps which may be useful prior to running this task are found in the advanced options.

 ### Background
-For background on the development and implementation of ENVI_ImageBandDifference:0.0.2 see [here](http://www.harrisgeospatial.com/docs/ImageChange.html#ICSettings).
+For background on the development and implementation of ENVI_ImageBandDifference see [here](http://www.harrisgeospatial.com/docs/ImageChange.html#ICSettings).

 ### Contact